Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

 - Personal imports of meat and dairy products from most non-EU countries

 Food, especially meat and meat products can carry diseases, such as African swine fever.
-You should therefore refrain from bringing these with you as they will likely be taken away from you and you are required to declare these at customs.
+You should therefore refrain from bringing these with you as they will likely be taken away from you.
 This restriction also applies if family or friends are sending you gifts by post.
 Please ask them not to send any meat or dairy products.

 Another factor that often slows down passengers passing through immigration is not having the right documentation or not having it easily accessible.